 The Center for Rural Leadership (Project CENTRL) is all about cultivating passionate educated leaders who provide a voice for and serve rural communities in Arizona.
-Project CENTRL is an intensive two-year educational program that gives selected individuals an exceptional personal and professional leadership development experience that:
+Project CENTRL is an intensive one-year educational program that gives selected individuals an exceptional personal and professional leadership development experience that:

 · Strengthens and expands personal leadership skills